Pupil Premium Funding

 •Children who are eligible for free school meals (FSM)

 •Looked after children

 It is for schools to decide how the pupil premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils for whom they are responsible.
 Although these resources are targeted to PPG children, they are accessible to all pupils where necessary.

 If you think your child is entitled to free school meals (whether you want them to eat them or not) then please let us know.

 Main Barriers to achievement

-The main barriers to educational achievement faced by eligible pupils are learning difficulties in reading, writing and maths, slower progress in writing, attention and concentration and social and emotional difficulties.
+The main barriers to educational achievement faced by eligible pupils are learning difficulties in reading, writing and maths, slower progress in writing and maths, attention and concentration and social and emotional difficulties.

 At Goffs Oak all our staff and governors understand that we have pupils who are socially disadvantaged and we are committed to meeting their pastoral, social, emotional and academic needs within a caring environment.
 The targeted and strategic use of pupil premium will support us in achieving our vision.